-During these warmer months, it is the ideal time for cooler, crunchier raw salads - as opposed to winter when our digestion needs a rest.
-Lightly steaming or sautéing your veggies as well as using them in fresh salads will keep you energised and nourished.
+During these warmer months, it is the ideal time for crunchy, cooling foods, like raw salads and eating fruit straight from the tree—as opposed to winter when our digestion needs a rest.
+If you find raw food too hard on your gut, lightly steaming or sautéing your veggies as well as using them in fresh salads will keep you energised and nourished.

 Seasonal Summer Vegetables

-New season potatoes
+- New season potatoes

-Asparagus (Late Spring / Early Summer)
+- Asparagus (Late Spring / Early Summer)

 Seasonal Summer Fruits

-Sweet Navel Oranges
+- Sweet Navel Oranges